Chris-pter/PostGIS-Plantation-GeoDB/README.md

    Everyone could edit any dataset, which  increased the risk of accidental data loss or overwrite.

-To modernize this workflow, this project introduces a **PostgresSQL/PostGIS extension enabled enterprise geodatabase** - a centralized, scalable, and version-controlled system that ensures:
+To modernize this workflow, this project introduces a **PostgreSQL/PostGIS extension enabled enterprise geodatabase** - a centralized, scalable, and version-controlled system that ensures:

 * One **authoritative data source** for all 12 estates.
 * Standardized attribute schema and SRID across all layers.
 * Role-based access control, separating editors from viewers.
 * Integration-ready structure for advanced analysis and GIS connectivity.

-Shifting from manual, file-based data handling towards a modern, spatially enabled data management system.
-Designed for accuracy, collaboration, and long-term usability
+Shifting from manual, file-based data handling towards a modern, spatially enabled data management system designed for accuracy, collaboration, and long-term usability

 ## Lessons Learned